seqeralabs/nf-training-intro/docs/part1-cli.md

 You should now have a set of collages, one for each critter type, in the `collages/` directory.

-All you need to do now is combine them, which which you can do with the following command:
+All you need to do now is combine them, which you can do with the following command:

 ```bash
 montage -geometry +0+0 -tile 1x collages/* collage_all.png